A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Preliminaries and Organisational Principles

 whenever defect propagation terminates.
 This filtration measures rigidity and the accumulation of interaction defects, and governs boundaries, rigidity islands, and obstruction phenomena.
 On the other hand, whenever Phase Duality is present, the phase object $\mathcal{P}$ admits a dual object $\widehat{\mathcal{P}}$, which canonically indexes a decomposition of admissible observables according to their phase response.
 This decomposition controls representation-theoretic behaviour, diagonalisation of dynamics, and Fourier-type structure.

 These two organisational principles encode distinct structural information: defect strata measure interaction complexity, while phase labels measure transformation behaviour.
-Neither organisation subsumes the other, nor does either determine the other even abstractly, and they should be regarded as independent features of phase-theoretic structure.
+In general, neither organisational structure is canonically determined by the other, and they should be regarded as a priori independent features of phase-theoretic structure.

 \begin{proposition} Let $(\mathcal P,\circ)$ be a phase structure equipped with a defect filtration

 and a nondegenerate phase pairing with dual object $\widehat{\mathcal P}$.
 Then $\mathcal P$ admits two canonical and a priori independent organisational structures.